The community has a role in helping to set the strategic objectives, programme priorities and service levels to be pursued by Council.

 These findings assist the development and implementation of Council programmes.
 They also help inform Council's "End of Term" Report which is tabled at the last meeting of an outgoing Council to assess progress achieved in the implementation of the Coffs Harbour Community Strategic Plan.

-The Community Wellbeing Survey was most recently conducted in June 2018.
-The random telephone poll gathered responses from a total of 505 people across a wide age and geographic range.
+The Community Wellbeing Survey will be conducted August to September 2020.
+The random telephone poll will gather responses from a total of approximately 500 people across a wide age and geographic range.